 On-board diagnostics (OBD) refers to the automotive electronic system that provides vehicle self-diagnosis and reporting capabilities for repair technicians.
-An OBD gives technicians access to subsystem information for the purpose of performance monitoring and analyzing repair needs.
+An OBD gives technicians access to subsystem information for the purpose of performance monitoring and analysing repair needs.

 OBD is the standard protocol used across most light-duty vehicles to retrieve vehicle diagnostic information.
 Information is generated by engine control units (ECUs or engine control modules) within a vehicle.
 They are like the vehicle’s brain or computers.

 OBD is an important part of telematics and fleet management, making it possible to measure and manage vehicle health and driving.

 Thanks to the OBD, fleets can:

 - track wear trends and see what vehicle parts are wearing out faster than others

 - instantly diagnose vehicle problems before they occur, supporting proactive rather than reactive management

 - measure driving behaviour, speed, idling time and so much more